jasmontalvo/jasmontalvo/README.md

 - 👋 Hello, I’m @jasmontalvo
 - 👀 I’m interested in data science and artificial intelligence.
-- 🌱 I’m currently learning data science at Regis University.
-I am actually have a non-STEM background so I am still learning my way around coding and data science.
+- 🌱 I’m currently learning data science at Regis University using Python.
+I actually have a non-STEM background so I am still learning my way around the coding and data science world.
 - 💞️ I’m not looking to collaborate on anything at this time since I am still a beginning coder!
 - 📫 How to reach me: through email or GitHub.